An access rule identifies legitimate traffic and threats by:

 Security Premier and Standard customers are allowed to create up to 2 access rules that may contain up to 10,000 IP addresses or IP blocks.
 Use the High-Capacity option to identify these two access rules.
 All other access rules are limited to a maximum of 1,000 IP addresses or IP blocks.
 You may reassign high-capacity status to another access rule by first clearing the High-Capacity option from an existing high-capacity access rule.

-• Referrer: Identifies requests by referrer.
-A successful match is found when the specified regular expression matches any portion of the Referer request header value.
+Referrer: Identifies requests by referrer.
+A successful match is found when the specified regular expression matches any portion of the

-The Referer request header identifies the URL of the resource (e.g., web page) from which the request was initiated.
-The specified regular expression may match any portion of the entire URL including the protocol and hostname.
+request header identifies the URL of the resource (e.g., web page) from which the request was initiated.
+The specified regular expression may match any portion of the entire URL including the protocol and hostname. -

 Example: